osilander/203.311/Week9/Week9.md

 ### Exercise 2: Data downloading

 **11-May-2023 - Please note: There is a major issue with the Kaiju webserver that cannot be solved quickly, so we will return to this exercise next week (week 10).**
+**15-May-2023 - Update: As the results are still not back from the server, this exercise will be ignored for 2023.
+I leave it in for completeness though.**

 After a little while, you should have been emailed three times from the Kaiju webserver with your results.
 We now have to download these to analyse them.
 Using your email link, click on the link to open up the results page.
 It lists 4 things:
 1. A summary of the results, and the parameters used for the run